m4ttsch/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 When a consumer sees that it must wait, it makes a call to the **wait** function, passing in a mutex and the condition variable it must wait on.

-The wait function must ensure that the mutex is released if the condition is not met (so that the signaling thread may acquire the mutex) and must also ensure that mutex is acquired when the condition is met (since the wait call occurs in the middle of a critical section).
+The wait function must ensure that the mutex is released if the condition is not met (so that the signaling thread may acquire the mutex) and must also ensure that the mutex is acquired when the condition is met (since the wait call occurs in the middle of a critical section).

 When the condition becomes true, a thread holding the mutex may call the **signal** function to alert a waiting thread that they may proceed.